willwade/tts-wrapper/README.md

 ### Using callbacks on word level boundaries

 Note only **Polly, Microsoft, Google, UWP, SAPI and Watson** can do this **correctly**.
-We can't do this in anything else but we do do a estimated tonings for all other engines (ie elevenlabs abd witAi)
+We can't do this in anything else but we do do a estimated tonings for all other engines (ie elevenlabs, witAi and Piper)

 ```python
 def my_callback(word: str, start_time: float):